jyoonsong/togedule/README.md

 ### Step 5.
 Run the server and client

 Run `npm install` and `npm run dev` in your terminal.
 The recommended node version is 16.
+You can use vercel to deploy the application (See `vercel.example.json`).

 ## Citation